spacewal/Module-3/Insight.md

 7. **Customer Worth Identification**: Through quantile cuts, the business identifies which customers are worth pursuing.
 It demonstrates a strategy to prioritize marketing and customer service efforts based on predicted CLV.

 8. **Average Group Behavior**: The segmentation averages indicate distinct behaviors and value among the segments, with 'Champions' and 'Loyal Customers' expected to spend more than those categorized as 'Need Attention' and 'Hibernating'.

-By leveraging these insights, businesses can tailor their marketing strategies to various customer segments, allocate resources more efficiently, and ultimately enhance their sales and customer relationship management.